• Skip to primary navigation

 Where: Kyoto

 Another ethical animal experience to enjoy in Japan is Monkey Park Iwatayama.
 This park is a short hike in the Arashiyama area of Kyoto.
-Once you reach the top you can see an epic skyline view of Kyoto and a number of wild monkeys relaxing in the trees or bathing in the water nearby.
+Once you reach the top you can see an epic skyline view of Kyoto and many wild monkeys relaxing in the trees or bathing in the water nearby.

 Amusement Parks to Visit for Your Japan Bucket List